nyanpasu64/exotracker-cpp/src/DESIGN.md

 There is only 1 audio thread, spawned by RtAudio and periodically running our callback.
 This is how OpenMPT works as well.

 The audio system (`OverallSynth`) is driven by sound synthesis callbacks (operates on a pull model).
-Every time RtAudio calls the audio callback which calls `OverallSynth.synthesize_overall()`, OverallSynth synthesizes a fixed number of samples, using `EventQueue` to know when to trigger new ticks (frame or vblank).
+Every time RtAudio calls the audio callback which calls `OverallSynth::synthesize_overall()`, `OverallSynth` calls `SpcResampler::resample()` (a wrapper around libsamplerate) to resample SNES-rate audio (oversampled to emulate the DAC and analog filter) to the host rate. `SpcResampler` repeatedly calls `OverallSynth::synthesize_tick_oversampled()` which advances one timer/engine tick at a time, until libsamplerate has enough input to generate the number of samples that RtAudio wants.
+The remaining input hangs around and is consumed in the next callback.

 By contrast, FamiTracker's synth thread pushes to a queue with backpressure.

 Alternatives to this design:

-- Synthesizing 1 tick of audio at a time from the callback thread is also an acceptable option.
+- exotracker's NES/Blip_Buffer implementation ran `OverallSynth` for partial ticks.
+That approach was both more complex to implement (required suspending emulation/synthesis midway through a timer tick), and requires asking the resampler for how many input samples are necessary to generate N output samples (which is impossible in resamplers aside from Blip_Buffer).
+The only "advantage" was the ability to process events midway through a tick, but I ended up not doing so because it could violate driver invariants (my code assumes that all events, like notes previews and settings changes, occur on a timer tick).
 - Synthesizing audio in a separate "synth thread", and splitting into fixed-size chunks queued up and read by the "output thread", is unacceptable since it generates latency.
 (This is how FamiTracker works.)
 Even with a length-0 queue, the synth thread can run 1 audio block ahead of the output thread.

 ### RtAudio audio output

 AudioThreadHandle sends audio to computer speakers, and is intended for GUI mode with concurrent editing of the document during playback.
-AudioThreadHandle uses doc::GetDocument to handles audio/GUI locking and sends a raw `Document const &` to OverallSynth.

-In the absence of concurrent editing, you can use OverallSynth directly and avoid locking and unlocking std::mutex.
+The GUI and audio thread don't share a document or use atomics/mutexes to synchronize access, but instead the audio thread owns its own copy of the document, and receives mutation commands from the GUI (search this doc for `BaseEditCommand` and `AudioCommand`).

-This has precedent: I believe libopenmpt does not talk directly to an output device, but merely exposes a callback api with no knowledge of locks or an audio library (here, RtAudio).
+I believe libopenmpt does not talk directly to an output device, but merely exposes a callback api with no knowledge of locks or an audio library (here, RtAudio).
 (OpenMPT allows simple edits to patterns without locks!
 Complex edits require locking though.) libopenmpt can be called via ffmpeg or foobar2000, which have their own non-speaker output mechanisms.
+IDK how OpenMPT's synth gets informed of structural changes to the document's tick rate or list of patterns or instruments, so it knows to invalidate state.

 ### Switching from PortAudio to RtAudio